James-VT/MS2_Gloucestershire_Battlefields/README.md

 * [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) was used for the styling of the site.
 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for the interactivity of the site.

+## Balsamiq
+Balsamiq was used to create the wireframes for this project.
+[Balsamiq](https://balsamiq.com/)

 ## Bootstrap
 Bootstrap 5 was used for some HTML component templates and CSS styling.
 [Bootstrap 5.](https://getbootstrap.com/docs/5.0/getting-started/introduction/)